 With border conditions:

-SVXY’(N)= Market price of the SVXY on the last trading day (N = day of the last close).
+VXZ’(N)= Market price of the VXZ on the last trading day (N = day of the last close).

-The estimated SVXY’ model, based only on gives higher values than the market prices.
-That difference with respect to the market data is used to calculate the daily tracking error.
-The tracking error in the final model is close to 1% per year and would be smaller if no management fees existed.
-That tracking error would only represent management fees if the SVXY accomplished perfectly its supposed goal of replicating the daily inverse of the VXX.
+The estimated VXZ’ model, based only on gives slightly different values than the market prices.
+That difference with respect to the market data is used to calculate the tracking error.

-If you want to calculate new SVXY values you will have to implement the formulas guided by what I explained here or by using the model definition above.
-It is good that you implement how to calculate the data in order to have a better understanding of the SVXY dynamics.
-The SVXY historical prices are available from yahoo finance.
+If you want to calculate new VXZ values you will have to implement the formulas inspired by what I explained here or by using the model definition above.
+It is ideal if you can implement how to calculate the data in order to have a better understanding of the VXZ dynamics.
+The VXZ historical prices are available from yahoo finance.
 The VIX future prices are available at the CBOE website.
 You can use them to keep on updating the model since I may not update it regularly.
-The VXX data back to 2004 is here.
+In case you are interested in the more extreme VXX data you may find it here.

-You may not have time or do not wish to implement the pricing formulas or want future SVXY forecasts based on VIX futures values.
-I sell for 40 US$, or its equivalent on any currency accepted by paypal, the same spreadsheet with a data model for historical and future forecasted data.
+You may not have the time or inclination to implement the pricing formulas or you may want future VXZ forecasts based on VIX futures values.
+I sell for 45 US$, or its equivalent on any currency accepted by paypal, the same spreadsheet with a data model for historical and future forecasted data.
 It includes:

 1) Pricing formulas.